 Remember the non-technology items you might need on the day too.
 For example, does the Med School require you submit a digital copy of your ID prior to the interview?
 Or will you need to show proof of identity (e.g. a passport or school ID) right before the interview commences?

 Ask your friends or family to help you practice via video call.
-This will help you figure out how you will answer interview questions, and work out how to effectively communicate through a video call.
+This will help you figure out how you will answer, and work out how to effectively communicate through a video call.
 You can also test your WiFi and connection too.

 It’s also a good idea to have a test call on the software the Medical School is using if that’s possible.